Speyside Whisky Trail 2025/2026

 Contact DHTour at 1-888-597-3519 or 905-639-9954 or dhtour@dhtour.ca to book.

-Join this tour and wake up in a whisky lover’s paradise.
-This tour takes you to Speyside, home of over half of Scotland’s malt whisky distilleries.
-You get the chance to explore four distilleries, learn how whisky is intertwined with Scottish culture, and venture through the beautiful Cairngorms National Park.
+Whisky connoisseurs, this one is for you.
+Because Speyside exists for people who want to wake up in a whisky lover’s paradise.
+Speyside is home to over half of Scotland’s malt whisky distilleries, names you’ll recognise from Cardhu to Cragganmore.
+And now is your chance to explore not just one but four distilleries, while learning how whisky is intertwined with Scottish culture, as you venture through the beautiful Cairngorms National Park.

 Tour Details